KimTisott/ProjectEuler_C/README.md

 #define BenchmarkFunction problem1
 #define BenchmarkProgress 0
 ```

+There are certain rules that every solution must comply:
+- Parameterized: the problem description inputs must be previously defined
+- Deterministic: one input results in the same output every run
+- Non-trivial: there can be no unexplained values in the code
+- Vanilla: free of third-party libraries
+- Fast: every nanosecond and bit matters

 Here are some performance rules I've followed when writing the code:
 - Iterate through only the values you need